jeremysb1/coffeeapp/README.md

 - Incremental Static Regeneration (ISR)

-Next.js allows you to create or update static pages after you’ve built your site.
-Incremental Static Regeneration (ISR) enables you to use static-generation on a per-page basis, without needing to rebuild the entire site.
+ISR enables you to use static-generation on a per-page basis, without needing to rebuild the entire site.
 With ISR, you can retain the benefits of static while scaling to millions of pages.

 - Server Side Rendering (SSR)